 We frequently get questions from people seeking the best radar detector.
 For example, recently a man from California called to ask about the best radar detector for use by him and wife.
 From his Zip code we know that his town has Redflex red light cameras and that the local California Highway Patrol cruisers pack Stalker radar.
-Also, the nearby City of Poway a few months back had received a Dept. of Justice grant for Stalker MDR radar and LTI UltraLyte LR 200 lasers.

 When you're up against the latest radar, that $75 detector won't make a peep if you cruise past a photo radar van.
 And if the trooper is using his radar in instant-on mode, as is typical, don't expect advance warning.
 When the detector alerts, the game is already over.